bytebase/bytebase.com/content/docs/sql-editor/batch-query.md

 <EnterpriseOnlyBlock />

-You can batch query many databases having the same schema
+You can batch query many databases having the same schema:

 ![batch-query-setting](/content/docs/sql-editor/batch-query-setting.webp)

-For each database, t he query result will show up in its own tab:
+For each database, the query result will show up in its own tab:

 ![batch-query-result1](/content/docs/sql-editor/batch-query-result1.webp)